hamdikavak/hamdikavak.github.io/j_students.md

 ### Student and post-doc positions

+> We are looking for a Postdoctoral Research Fellow to join our inter-disciplinary team, which aims to make disease spread models more realistic.
+The expected start date is within Fall 2021.
+[Application link](https://jobs.gmu.edu/postings/50646).

 > I am currently (co-)hiring 1 postdoctoral researcher and three Ph.D. students for immediate openings.
 Contact me if you want to learn more.
 I will add detailed posts soon.

 > ~~I have a summer research opportunity for 6 undergraduate and 2 graduate students.
 [See this post]({{ site.baseurl }}/jobs/2021/03/04/summer-research-opportunity.html).~~